HEMC-RAEC/info/README.md

 If you have any issues using Groups.io, please contact the Robotics & Electronics Club at hemc.raec@gmail.com (or post on the Groups.io hemc-raec@groups.io service itself).

 ## Hardware Information
 As part of the many activities planned for the club, we will be using several hardware platforms in our projects.
-Because the interaction with them is similar to any other computer, our beginning / basic activities and projects will be built primarily using the (Raspberry Pi)[RaspberryPi.md] platform.
+Because the interaction with them is similar to any other computer, our beginning / basic activities and projects will be built primarily using the [Raspberry Pi](RaspberryPi.md) platform.
 Raspberry Pi has several platforms, including the Raspberry Pi 4 B, the Raspberry Pi Zero (W), and the Raspberry Pi Pico.
-Each of these platforms are described, and resource links are available, on the (Raspberry Pi)[RaspberryPi.md] page.
+Each of these platforms are described, and resource links are available, on the [Raspberry Pi](RaspberryPi.md) page.

 As we move beyond the most basic projects, embedded computing platforms will be used.
-These platforms include the Raspberry Pi Pico, but also the (Arduino)[Arduino.md] and the (ESP32)[ESP32.md] platforms.
+These platforms include the Raspberry Pi Pico, but also the [Arduino](Arduino.md) and the [ESP32](ESP32.md) platforms.
 Information will be provided, and resource links available, on each of these pages for these platforms.

 ## Schedule
 ### 2023